caraml-dev/merlin/python/batch-predictor/README.md

-# Merlin PySpark App
+# Merlin Batch Predictor

-Pyspark application for running batch prediction job in merlin.
+Merlin Batch Predictor is a PySpark application for running batch prediction job in Merlin system.

 ## Usage